Symbiosis-Quantum-Club/.github/profile/README.md

-# Symbiosis Quantum Club
+# Symbiosis Quantum Club (SQC)

-Welcome to the official GitHub repository of the **Symbiosis Quantum Club**; a student-driven initiative from the Department of Artificial Intelligence and Machine Learning at **Symbiosis Institute of Technology, Pune**.
+Welcome to the official GitHub repository of the **Symbiosis Quantum Club (SQC)**; a student-driven initiative from the Department of Artificial Intelligence and Machine Learning at **Symbiosis Institute of Technology, Pune**.
 Our mission is to make **quantum computing and quantum machine learning** accessible, practical, and exciting for students and researchers alike.

 ---